RolandoDrRobot/MonsterCapital-FrontEnd/Readme.md

 ### 🪙 What is this
 - This is Monster Capital APP: Our private investors app
-- This app is meant to be used for closed investors list, they can get access to our ecosystem using this app
+- This app is intended for a private list of investors, they can get access to our ecosystem by using this app
 - The contracts are deployed in Mumbai (Polygon tesnet) We will be deploying on polygon soon
 - [Here](https://github.com/RolandoDrRobot/MonsterCapital-Contracts) are the smart contracts for this project